salma-org-97/cron-scheduler/README.md

 The trade-off made here is the simplicity & convenience of using the `setInterval` function VS the limitation on its max delay.

+Another limitation that this solution has, is that we cannot specify the number of concurrent tasks.

 ## Usage

 Import cron-scheduler & create a cronjob to be scheduled.